Flint sit-down strike: Spread of the strike

+By January 25, the strike had major secondary effects throughout General Motors' chain of production, leading fifty GM plants to close and suspending work for 150,000 employees.

+Protests in solidarity with the strike were held at the GM Buildings in New York City (February 1) and Detroit (February 6).

 Resistance

 The police, armed with guns and tear gas, attempted to enter the Fisher Body 2 plant on January 11, 1937.
 The strikers inside the plant pelted them with hinges, bottles, and bolts, led by Bob Travis and Roy Reuther.
 They were able to withstand several waves of attack, eventually ending the standoff.
 The strikers dubbed this "The Battle of Running Bulls", a mocking reference to the police ("bulls").
 Fourteen strikers were injured by gunfire during the battle.

-At the time, Vice President John Nance Garner supported federal intervention to break up the Flint Strike, but this idea was rejected by President Franklin D. Roosevelt.
+At the time, Vice President John Nance Garner supported federal intervention to break up the Flint strike, but this idea was rejected by President Franklin D. Roosevelt.
 The president urged GM to recognize a union so the plants could re-open.

 GM obtained a second injunction against the strike on February 2, 1937.
 GM was granted the injunction by Judge Edward S. Black.
-Judge Black owned over three thousand shares of GM.
-Judge Black was disbarred from the case after the UAW found out about the revelation.
-The union not only ignored the order, but spread the strike to Chevrolet Plant #4.
+Black owned over three thousand shares of GM and was disbarred from the case after the UAW found out about this.
+The union ignored the order, and spread the strike to Chevrolet Plant #4.
 To avoid tipping its hand, the union let it be known in the hours before the move that it intended to go after another plant in the complex, changing directions only at the last minute.
 GM, tipped off by an informant within the UAW, was ready and waiting for the union at the other plant and caught completely off guard at Plant #4.
 The strike ended after 44 days.

 That development forced GM to bargain with the union.
 John L. Lewis, President of the United Mine Workers and founder and leader of the Congress of Industrial Organizations, spoke for the UAW in those negotiations; UAW President Homer Martin was sent on a speaking tour to keep him out of the way.
 GM's representatives refused to be in the same room as the UAW's, so Governor Frank Murphy acted as courier and intermediary between the two groups.
-Governor Murphy sent in the Michigan National Guard, not to evict the strikers, but rather to protect them from the police and corporate strike-breakers.
-The two parties finally reached agreement on February 11, 1937, on a one-page agreement that recognized the UAW as the exclusive bargaining representative for GM's employees who were members of the union for the next six months.
+Murphy sent in the Michigan National Guard, not to evict the strikers, but rather to protect them from the police and corporate strike-breakers.
+The two parties reached agreement on February 11, 1937, on a one-page agreement that recognized the UAW as the exclusive bargaining representative for GM's employees who were members of the union for the next six months.